mnathuw/CRAMS/README.md

 # CRAMS
-The Car Rental Agency Management System (CRAMS) is a computer program to control rental operations in an agency including vehicles, clients, bookings and payments.
+The Car Rental Agency Management System (CRAMS) is a computer program that controls rental operations in an agency, including vehicles, clients, bookings, and payments.

 Django version 5.1.3